 But clearly the theory made no sense.
 So by the time the ship arrived in Halifax, the crew whittled the suspects down to three men.

 - Lester Hawthorne Monks, the sole pleasure passenger on the ship.
 A Harvard University student, his doctor advised him to take a sea voyage.
-Perhaps the doctor was hoping to slow Monk’s drinking.
+Perhaps the doctor hoped to slow Monk’s drinking.
 If so, he failed.
-Monks' baggage included whiskey, brandy and 60 bottles of beer.
-The primary reason suspicion fell on Monks was that he couldn't account for his whereabouts during the crime, and he discovered the murders.
+Monks’ baggage included whiskey, brandy and 60 bottles of beer.
+But suspicion fell on Monks because he couldn’t account for his whereabouts during the crime.
+He had also discovered the murders.